jameshamm/lol-velkoz-jottings/README.rst

 Purpose
 -------

-This is a CLI tool that aims to provide tools to inspect and analyse the publically available datasets for lol.
+This is a CLI tool that aims to provide tools to inspect and analyse the publicly available datasets for lol.

 Usage
 -----